AJAC's 2020 Canadian Green Car of the Year and 2020 Canadian Green Utility Vehicle of the Year

 It is a vehicle which, for its size and purpose, provides the Canadian consumer with environmentally-friendly returns that compare favourably with other vehicles in its class.

-TORONTO, Feb.
-16, 2017 /CNW/ - The Automobile Journalists Association of Canada (AJAC) announced today the top three finalists in two overall award categories that comprise part of the association's Canadian Car of the Year awards program, which is now in its 32nd year.
+TORONTO, March 9, 2020 /CNW/ - The Automobile Journalists Association of Canada (AJAC) announced today the top three finalists in two overall award categories that comprise part of the association's Canadian Car of the Year awards program.

-The top 3 finalists vying for the 2017 Canadian Green Car of the Year (CGCOTY) title, to be declared on Tuesday, March 28, 2017, are (in alphabetical order):
+The top three finalists vying for the 2020 Canadian Green Car of the Year (CGCOTY) title to be declared on Wednesday March 25, 2020 are: the Nissan Altima, the Nissan LEAF PLUS and the Volvo V60 Polestar Engineered.

-The 2017 Canadian Green Utility Vehicle of the Year (CGUVOTY) will also be declared on March 28, 2017.
-The top three finalists in this category are:
+The 2020 Canadian Green Utility Vehicle of the Year (CGUVOTY) will also be declared on March 25, 2020.
+The top three finalists in this category are: the Hyundai Kona Electric, Hyundai NEXO and Jaguar I-PACE.

-All entries are tested during a week-long event each fall, with back-to-back testing by Canada's top auto journalists.
+All entries are tested by several of Canada's top auto Journalists over several months on different road surfaces and different road conditions throughout the year as well as during a week-long event each fall, called Test Fest.
 The CGCOTY and CGUVOTY entries are first scored under AJAC's standard Canadian Car of the Year program protocol, which considers subjective and objective data for scoring.
-They are then further evaluated based on a specific set of "green" criteria in addition to their other scores.
+They are then further evaluated based on specific set of "green" criteria in addition to their other scores.

 SOURCE Automobile Journalists Association of Canada